Mbed-TLS/mbedtls-test/dev_envs/docker_files/README.md

 # Mbed TLS development Environment on docker

 Docker files for some of the supported platforms are provided here.
-These are prepared with all necessary tools for building and testing Mbed TLS library and it's sample applications.
+These are prepared with all necessary tools for building and testing Mbed TLS library and it's sample applications (as tested in the CI).
 These images can also be seen as a reference for building a development enviroment for Mbed TLS.

+These images have proved very useful in replicating CI build environment and reproducing build & test failures.
+Hence, very useful for developers fixing issues found in the CI.

 ## Development interface